mrthehavok/k8s-observable-rollouts/backlog/tasks/task-7 - CI-CD tests & linting.md

 ## Next Steps

-- Configure the CI pipeline.
+- Open a PR from feat/task-7-ci-cd-tests-linting and verify checks on the pull request.
-- Add jobs for linting and testing.
+- Consider adding coverage upload and security scans in a follow-up task.

 ## Notes